 Carrying a 6-pound teddy bear or fragile coffee mug all the way from France can be a huge hassle.
 Before you leave, have a discussion with your kids about the merits of having experiences over buying souvenirs.
 Eating gelato can be an experience in Europe and will only cost you a fraction of a toy that you could’ve bought back home.
 Educate the family about certain ‘food experiences’ for every stop along your trip and get everyone excited about sampling it ahead of time.

 Travelling as a family can be a grand adventure and you will reminisce about the special memories for years to come!
-At Expat Explore, we welcome children over the age of ten on all our tours.
-Get in touch to find out more about our range of family-friendly destinations!
+At Expat Explore, we welcome children over the age of ten on all our group travel tours.
+Get in touch to find out more about our range of family-friendly group trip destinations!